 African-American Resources at the American Antiquarian Society

-African-Americans, both enslaved and free, have been an integral part of America's history since shortly after European settlement.
+African-Americans, both enslaved and free, have been an integral part of America's history since shortly after colonization.
 However, only relatively recently have scholars begun to work on a large scale to assess the countless contributions African-Americans have made to American history, culture, and life.
 As Frederick Douglass explained to those proposing that African-Americans "return" to Africa when freed: "For two hundred and twenty-eight years has the colored man toiled over the soil of America, under a burning sun and a driver's lash—plowing, planting, reaping, that white men might roll in ease, their hands unhardened by labor, and their brows unmoistened by the waters of genial toil . . . .
 We live here—have lived here—have a right to live here, and mean to live here."

 The American Antiquarian Society has rich materials pertaining to the African-American experience through Reconstruction as well as much relating to white attitudes towards slavery and black Americans in those periods.
 The strength of the collections is due to collecting efforts that began when the Society was founded in 1812, and today we continue to collect actively in this area.
 This web page offers a small sampling from the AAS collections and we hope it will give a sense of the range of the resources here for the study of African-American history.